xbeat/Machine-Learning/README.md

 Predictive modeling is a statistical technique used to forecast future outcomes based on historical data.
 It involves analyzing patterns in existing data to make informed predictions about future events or behaviors.
 In this slideshow, we'll explore how to implement predictive models using Python, a versatile programming language with powerful libraries for data analysis and machine learning.

+## Introduction to Aggregate and Transform Functions in Apache Spark

+Introduction to Aggregate and Transform Functions in Apache Spark

+Apache Spark is a powerful distributed computing system that provides a wide range of functions for data processing and analysis.
+Among these, aggregate and transform functions are essential tools for manipulating large datasets efficiently.
+This presentation will explore these functions, their applications, and how to implement them using PySpark, the Python API for Apache Spark.

 ## Detecting and Mitigating Model Drift

 Understanding Model Drift